Viral dermatoses in cats – the 5 most common

 What is FHV-1?

-Feline herpesvirus 1 (FHV-1) primarily causes facial dermatitis and is known to affect the nasal area, muzzle, and periocular skin.
+Feline herpesvirus 1 (FHV-1) primarily causes facial dermatitis and is known to affect the nasal planum, muzzle, and periocular skin.
 A recent upper respiratory infection often precedes the dermatosis.

 Viral dermatoses in cats 7